Everyone has the power to save a life

 RESCUEBOX

-What is Naloxone?
+What Is Naloxone?

 Naloxone is a life-saving medication used to reverse an opioid overdose caused by prescription pain medication, heroin, or fentanyl.
 This opioid-reversal agent has been approved by the FDA and used in the clinical setting since 1971.
 With the increase in out-of-hospital overdose emergencies and their time-sensitive nature, NARCAN–a 4 milligram (mg) naloxone hydrochloride nasal spray–became a tool designed for bystander rescuers of varying levels of training to administer before medical help arrives.

-In Michigan, six people die every day from Fentanyl-involved overdoses.
+In Michigan, six people die every day from fentanyl-involved overdoses.
 Fortunately, Michigan law empowers bystanders to carry and administer naloxone when an opioid overdose is suspected.
 Bystander naloxone saves hundreds of lives each year and serves as a safe, effective tool to protect our loved ones and neighbors from the risks of opioids.

 FAQ's